PabloGibaja/OurJourney/README.md

 TODO:
-- Improve controls section with different options -> migrate to lil.gui
+- Improve controls section with filters (People, Continent, Transport)
+- Calculate arc size depending on distances
+- Don't use multiplyScalar when travel is not by plane
+- Fix travelCollection.jumps travel_types
-- First person travelling
+- First person mode
+- Zoom-in transition